monopoly_westmountmag

 4. Financing

 It is possible to purchase an income property in cash, however, few investors use their own money to finance an income property.
 There is an instance in which paying in cash can be of value.
-This is when the seller is prepared to reduce the price of the property further, causing the Cap Rate to increase.
+This is when the seller, for an all-cash deal which is much quicker than financing, is prepared to reduce the price of the property further, causing the Cap Rate to increase.
 The buyer, after possession of the property, can apply for a mortgage if they choose to.
 Money should work for you and not the other way around.

-… as time goes by and the property increases in value, the owners can borrow against the property to buy a second and then a third income property to increase their portfolio.
+As time goes by and the property increases in value, the owner can refinance the first property to buy a second and then a third income property to increase their portfolio.

 Money can be borrowed from your financial institution and used to purchase the income property.
 With a Cap Rate that allows for a profit after expenses, and after a period, the mortgage will reduce as the property pays for itself.
-As well, as time goes by and the property increases in value, the owners can borrow against the property to buy a second and then a third income property to increase their portfolio.
+Also, as time goes by and the property increases in value, the owner can refinance the first property to buy a second and then a third income property to increase their portfolio.

 Acquiring a mortgage to finance an income property takes time and investment.
 Unlike a mortgage for an individual residence, an income property requires 15% to 30% down and can take up to 40 days or more to obtain from the bank.
 The bank will evaluate the property and determine the value based on a calculation by the CMHC (Canadian Mortgage and Housing Corporation).
 The CMHC is the government institution that insures all bank mortgage loans.